- Open fire

 Two bedrooms: 1 x double, 1 x twin.
 Ground floor bathroom with bath, shower over, basin and WC.
 Handmade fitted kitchen.
 Sitting room with dining area and woodburner.

 Gas central heating with woodburner in sitting room.
 Electric oven, gas hob, fridge/freezer, washing machine, dishwasher, TV, DVD, iPod dock, WiFi.
 Fuel, power and starter pack of logs for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
-Roadside parking 25 metres from property.
-Alternative parking in free car park 2 mins from property.
+Parking available 25 yards from property on first come, first served basis.
+Additional roadside parking available in nearby streets, and free, community car park 5 mins walk away.
 Enclosed sunny patio with furniture.
 Sorry, no pets and no smoking.
 Shop and pub 5 mins walk.
 Note: No children under 3 years old.
+Note: The street is narrow and requires reversing into, and parallel parking.

 Note: No children under 3 years old